To execute a manual test a Test Session (aka session) is required. A

 Run w/ Automation

-To run automation in Testspace one time only configuration needs to be done by your Testspace account owner.
+To run automation in Testspace a one-time configuration is required to be set up by your Testspace account owner.
 For details see this on how to enable automation.

 before, and optional